 seek to protect and re-provide, where possible, all current use by sports clubs of the sports and leisure facilities on the BMW Site.

-recommend that full Council agrees a new capital budget of £4.9 million funded by the capital receipt from the sale of the land to fund the replacement of the facilities.
+recommend Council to resolve to agree a new capital budget of £4.9 million funded by the capital receipt from the sale of the land to fund the replacement of the facilities.

 Appendices